Unboxing LLMs > loading...

 2. HumanEval and MBPP (Mostly Basic Programming Problems)

-• Industry impact: Has become the standard for assessing coding capabilities in LLMs.
+• Industry impact: Became the de facto standard for bragging rights about coding prowess in LLMs.

 Beyond Accuracy: Holistic Evaluation Frameworks